It’s 33 A.D., and we are in Israel. The Roman Empire is in control, and Roman soldiers are everywhere.

 In the Old Testament, sacrifices were required repeatedly for the forgiveness of sin.
 Jesus, who was God, would be the final sacrifice.
 He came to earth and became a man.
 He lived a sinless life.
 He was tempted and yet without sin.

-Through the obedience of Jesus to death on the cross, we can have eternal life as He promised in John 11:25-26.
+Through Jesus’ obedience to death on the cross, we can have eternal life, as He promised in John 11:25-26.

 Jesus said to her, “I am the resurrection and the life.
 He who believes in me will still live, even if he dies.
 Whoever lives and believes in me will never die.
 Do you believe this?”